findkit/findkit/packages/docs/docs/workers/index.md

 inspired by Cloudflare Workers and uses Browser APIs such as the Fetch API and DOM.

+Read the [announcement blog post](https://www.findkit.com/announcing-findkit-workers/) for an overview.

 ## Example

 A simple Findkit Worker looks like this: